Vibration Analysis Short Course

 Session 3: Thursday, March 10, 2022

 Registrants will receive an email containing instructions on how to access the sessions.
 The email will be distributed at least (2) business days prior to the first scheduled session.
 Instructor-led sessions are hosted in Microsoft® Teams®.
 Xchanger Suite® examples are used to complete case study exercises.
 If a registrant does not have access to HTRI software through a member company, HTRI will provide a temporary license for use during the event.
-All training materials are based on the current release version.
+All training materials are based on the current software version.

 A must for anyone who evaluates the vibration potential of shell-and-tube heat exchangers!
 In this course, you learn about vibration mechanisms in shell-and-tube heat exchangers and Xist methods to analyze vibration severity.
 Most importantly, you discover corrective measures to mitigate damage.